kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 ### 11. Keep running pods through a feature gate rollback

 * **Description**: When the kubelet restarts with the gate disabled, re-admit the running pod instead of rejecting it.
 The pod would stay up and simply stop being served the feature: its next scale-down would be applied without the delay, reported through the `PodResizeInProgress` condition and a `ScaleDownGracePeriodNotHonored` event.
 This required extending Node Declared Features, so that a feature could see whether a pod is being created or re-admitted.
 The extension was prototyped in [kubernetes/kubernetes#142329](https://github.com/kubernetes/kubernetes/pull/142329), with the gap described in [kubernetes/kubernetes#142328](https://github.com/kubernetes/kubernetes/issues/142328).
 * **Why Rejected**: SIG-Node agreed to neither the behavior nor the extension, holding firmly that a node with the gate disabled does not support the feature, and that pods requiring it have to be removed.
 Both the issue and the pull request were closed.
-This KEP therefore follows the framework's default, and bounds the cost by draining the pods that set the field before the gate is disabled on a node, as described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+This KEP therefore follows the framework's default, and bounds the cost by draining the pods that set the field before the gate is disabled on a node, as described in [Non-admission after a kubelet restart](#non-admission-after-a-kubelet-restart).
 Dropping the approach also removed the `ScaleDownGracePeriodNotHonored` event and the condition message that went with it, because no case is left that would produce them.

 **Note:** The scale-down delay approach was selected during the KEP review process (discussed in SIG Node meetings and document reviews) as it provides a simple, deterministic guarantee without requiring workload-kubelet synchronization.
 Within a running kubelet the approach is free of races: both the delay check and the cpuset actuation happen sequentially in the CPUManager's reconcile loop.
 The one real race — losing a pending scale-down when the kubelet restarts — is addressed by persisting it in the CPU Manager checkpoint (see [Kubelet Restart](#kubelet-restart)).